Vacation time

 To thank our employees for their hard work, loyalty and dedication to making our results-driven marketing company successful, we’ve created the Gorilla 76 Sabbatical Leave.

-At seven years of continuous full-time Gorilla employment, employees receive 30 days of continuous PTO (that’s six weeks!) to take leave.
+At seven years of continuous full-time Gorilla employment, employees receive 30 days of continuous PTO (that’s six weeks in addition to your Vacation Time!) to take leave.
 That’s on top of the normal PTO you get.
 Additionally, you get $6,000 to spend however you want.
 This is of course subject to tax, but it’ll help you make the most of your time out of the office.
 Employees receive this benefit again at 13 years of continuous full-time employment.

-Some mechanical considerations.
-Only one person may be out of the office on sabbatical.
-And we obviously need to plan for your absence, so we ask that you apply for your leave at least six months in advance.
-If two or more employees qualify (and ask to take leave) at the same time, we’ll flip a coin (literally) to see who gets first pick on scheduling.
-We’ll use a U.S. quarter.
+- If two or more employees qualify (and ask to take leave) at the same time, we’ll flip a coin (literally) to see who gets first pick on scheduling; we’ll use a U.S. quarter.

 We’ll guarantee your position and pay when you return, but we want you to guarantee you’ll be coming back and planning to stay for a while longer (hopefully – a lot longer).
 You don’t have to write or sign anything official.
 We just want a handshake and you being good on your word.